pivotal/blog/content/post/git-switch-restore-improved-user-experience.md

 Let's run through the 3 operations again to see how these 2 commands are used:

 [^git-growth]:
-    In a 2011 interview on Geek Time by Google's Open Source Programs Office, Junio C Hamano, the maintainer of Git, [responds](https://www.youtube.com/watch?v=qs_xS1Y6nGc&t=12m48s) to the criticism of Git that it's hard to use:
+    In a 2011 interview on Geek Time by the Google Open Source Programs Office, Junio C Hamano, the maintainer of Git, [responds](https://www.youtube.com/watch?v=qs_xS1Y6nGc&t=12m48s) to the criticism that Git is hard to use:

     > Another thing is because the system wasn’t really designed, but grew organically.
 So somebody came up with an idea of doing one thing.
 "Oh, this is a good idea, a good feature; let’s add it to this command as this option name."
 And the option name he chooses just gets stuck, but after a few months, somebody else notices, "Oh, this is a similar mode of operation with that existing command."

-    (This author bears *some* blame for expanding the plethora of options `git checkout` takes, having [contributed the `-B` option](https://github.com/git/git/commit/02ac98374eefbe4a46d4b53a8a78057ad8ad39b7), the "forced" counterpart to `git checkout -b branch`.)
+    (This author bears *some* blame for expanding the plethora of options `git checkout` takes, having [contributed the `-B` option](https://github.com/git/git/commit/02ac98374eefbe4a46d4b53a8a78057ad8ad39b7), the "forced" counterpart to `git checkout -b <branch>`.)

     A summary of the interview can be found [here](https://opensource.googleblog.com/2011/03/geek-time-with-junio-c-hamano.html).
-Via [an InfoQ post on the introduction of git switch and restore as well](https://www.infoq.com/news/2019/08/git-2-23-switch-restore/).
+Via [an InfoQ post, also on the introduction of git switch and restore](https://www.infoq.com/news/2019/08/git-2-23-switch-restore/).

 1. *When given a file path, `git checkout <filepath>` sets one or more `<filepath>` to their contents in the index*: